C-R-X-S-S/Bitcoin-Pizza-Blastoff/README.md

 Bitcoin Pizza Blastoff was created in celebration of the [Global Pizza Party](https://globalpizza.party/), an annual event organized by **[PizzaDAO](https://twitter.com/Pizza_DAO)**.

-This game pays tribute to the chaos, humor, and decentralization that fuels PizzaDAO's mission to spread pizza and bitcoin love around the world.
+This game pays tribute to the fun, humor, and decentralization that fuels PizzaDAO's mission to spread pizza and bitcoin love around the world.

 ---